MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-organization-branding.md

 * Government - GCC tenants
 * Intune MAM
 * Microsoft Edge for mobile devices
-* Some macOS elements
+* The following aspects of macOS:
-  - Edge management service organization branding configuration
+  - Deploying Edge management service organization branding configuration to the macOS.
-  - overlaying the organization logo on the app icon
+  - Overlaying the organization Logo on the Edge for Business taskbar icon.

 ## Organization branding assets